I’m constantly looking for new high protein vegan recipes, so I thought I’d start collecting them.

 The filters will help you reduce the list to a smaller list of recipes that you’re more likely to find useful.
 If you need help using them, see here for help.

 This “database” is best viewed on a desktop/laptop.
-I’ve done the best I can to make it usable on mobile devices, but it’s still not quite the same experience.
+I’ve done the best I can to make it useable on mobile devices, but it’s still not quite the same experience.